Buying Term Life Insurance? Read This First!

 If you’ve developed health issues since buying your policy, new coverage may not be affordable.

-As mentioned, maintaining coverage when it reaches the annual renewable phase can be costly.
+Maintaining coverage once it enters the annual renewable phase can be costly.

 Choosing the Right Term Length